Seanl686/1-2_Group10_FrontendUI/README.md

    ```

 ## Features
-- Create and view recipes
+- Create and view recipes with detailed information
+- Edit existing recipes with full update capability
-- Add ingredients and instructions
+- Add multiple ingredients with quantities and units
+- Create step-by-step cooking instructions
-- Upload recipe images
+- Upload high-quality recipe images
-- Track preparation and cooking times
+- Track preparation and cooking times accurately
+- Responsive design for mobile and desktop use

-## Testing the Integration
+## Testing the Application

 1. Create a Recipe:
    - Navigate to http://localhost:5173
    - Click "Create New Recipe"
-   - Fill out the form (note: time fields may have formatting issues)
+   - Fill out the form with recipe details
+   - Add ingredients and instructions
+   - Upload an image
    - Submit the form
-   - Check console for successful creation message

-2. View Recipes:
+2. View and Edit Recipes:
-   - Return to home page
+   - Return to home page to see your recipe in the list
-   - Recently added recipes should appear
-   - Click on a recipe to view details
+   - Click on a recipe to view its details
+   - Use the edit button to modify any recipe information

 3. Verify Database:
    ```powershell